microsoft/computervision-recipes/CONTRIBUTING.md

 # Contribution Guidelines

+We appreciate all contributions.
+If you are planning to contribute back bug-fixes, please do so without any further discussion.
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.

-Contribution are welcome!
-Here's a few things to know:
+Here are a few more things to know:
 - [Microsoft Contributor License Agreement](#microsoft-contributor-license-agreement)
 - [Steps to Contributing](#steps-to-contributing)
 - [Working with Notebooks](#working-with-notebooks)